 Forward vertical integration occurs when a company absorbs one or more companies to “move up” in the supply chain.
 For example, Amazon’s 2017 acquisition of Whole Foods meant that Amazon would assume the responsibility of distributing and selling products to customers (as opposed to just wholesale distribution).

 Backward vertical integration is just the opposite: A company absorbs or merges with a company (or companies behind them) in the supply chain.
 Apple, for example, is well-known for its purchasing of many of the companies that manufacture the parts used in its various products.

 Before we dig into the benefits of vertical expansion, we need to quickly differentiate it from its horizontal counterpart.

 Horizontal integration is the absorption of or merging with one company on the same level of the supply chain as the other.
-Without going too far into this, just think of horizontal integration as your typical merger between two customer-facing companies (such as two hotel or fast-food chains merging into one).
+Without going too far into this, just think of horizontal integration as your typical merger between two customer-facing companies (such as 2 hotel or fast-food chains merging into 1).

 While business integrations can be a bit of both (such as with Amazon and Whole Foods), we’re going to focus specifically on vertical mergers and integrations throughout the rest of this article.

 Whether going forward or backward in the supply chain through vertical integration, there are several benefits to doing so.

 Here, we’ll take a look at some of the most prominent examples and benefits of vertical integration, from a variety of perspectives.
 As you’ll see, most of these benefits revolve around the notion of control.

 Control of Product

 Perhaps one of the main reasons companies decide to embark on a vertical growth strategy has to do with having control of the product offered.